h2r/baxter_h2r_packages/README.md

 wstool update
 ```

-Need to remove one package that doesn't build without a lot of other dependencies
+Need to remove some packages that doesn't build without a lot of other dependencies
 ```
-rm -rf checkerboard_detector
+rm -rf checkerboard_detector graph_msgs moveit_visual_tools moveit_simple_grasps
 ```

 Build it